amarce/kolla-ansible/doc/source/admin/podman.rst

 per-service variables suffixed with ``_post_healthy_delay`` (for example, ``openvswitch_vswitchd_post_healthy_delay`` or ``nova_compute_post_healthy_delay``).
-This delay applies even when a dependency reports healthy immediately and defaults to zero.
+This delay applies even when a dependency reports healthy immediately and defaults to 30 seconds.
 The role reloads systemd after writing any drop-in files so that new dependencies are applied immediately.
 It also stops containers that were previously launched directly via Podman and restarts them under systemd.